 What I do know is that Blythe is the light that pulled Rob and me from our grief.
 Blythe's very name signifies this incredible role she plays in her family - it means "happy and joyous."
 Blythe was born two days shy of the one-year anniversary of Quinn's death in the same hospital and delivered by the same doctor.
 Many of the same nurses cared for us and remembered us from the prior year.
 We spent our second New Year's Eve in the hospital, but thankfully under dramatically different circumstances.

 There were several resources I found exceptionally helpful, some of which are focused on stillbirth and others that deal with loss generally.
 The most comforting thing that I did was finding others who had suffered losses either in person or in writing.
 For anyone interested, you should read the article I mentioned above by Kate Suddes entitled "I had a stillborn baby" from Cup of Jo.
 "The Art of Presence" and "The Art of Condolence" (both NY Times articles) are excellent reads that provide advice for how to be supportive of someone who is grieving in any situation.
 If you find yourself at a loss for words, send a card.
+Lindsay Ostrom also wrote a fantastic blog post about what to do when your friend loses a baby that I can't recommend enough.
 The memoir "An Exact Replica of a Figment of My Imagination" was the first book I read after losing Quinn.
 It made me feel less lonely and every page resonated with me.
 If you want a better understanding of what such a loss is like, it's the book to read.
 There was a movie recently released starring Minnie Driver called "Return to Zero" about a couple who has a stillborn baby.
 It wasn't released in the theater, but it can be found on Amazon and, I think, is replayed from time to time on Lifetime.
 It is a very accurate portrayal of everything related to stillbirth.
 I'm currently reading "The Still Point of the Turning World," written by a woman whose son died of Tay-Sachs very early in life.
 Her writing is beautiful and she does a tremendous job capturing grief in words.

 Thank you for letting me share our story.
 To learn more about Remembrance Day and the "wave of light" on October 15th at 7 PM (in every time zone), please visit First Candle.
 Now I Lay Me Down to Sleep is an organization that trains, educates, and mobilizes photographers to provide portraits to families facing the loss of an infant.
 If it weren't for NILMDTS, we wouldn't have a single photo of Quinn -- the NILMDTS website also has resources about October 15th.
 If you have a friend or family member who has lost a pregnancy or an infant, let them know they are in your thoughts.